bigmms/chen_tits22_agent/README.md

 ![](save_graph/LA.png)
 ![](save_graph/London.png)

-The images were the recovered results using the methods of (b) MOPSO method, (c) MOEA/D method, (d) NSGA-II method, (e) our previous method, and (f) our proposed method. (a) is traveler’s preferences.
+The images were the recovered results using the methods of (a) MOPSO method, (b) MOEA/D method, (c) NSGA-II method, (d) our previous method and (e) our proposed method.
 Please refer to our [paper](https://ieeexplore.ieee.org/document/9766177) for more information.

 ## License + Attribution
 If you use this code in a scientific publication, please cite the following [paper](https://ieeexplore.ieee.org/document/9766177):